NEW TODAY: Dunkin’ unveils spicy new ghost-pepper doughnut

-Dayton-area Dunkin' (formerly Dunkin' Donuts) shops are unveiling the national chain’s new Spicy Ghost Pepper doughnut today, Wednesday, Oct.
-14.
+Area Dunkin' (formerly Dunkin' Donuts) shops are unveiling the national chain’s new Spicy Ghost Pepper doughnut today.

 The doughnut looks traditional, with its strawberry-flavored icing and red granulated sugar atop a classic yeast donut ring, but the icing contains a blend of cayenne and ghost pepper alongside the strawberry flavoring.